Skip to main content

 Honors / Awards

-Winner, Best Paper with Practical Implications, MOC Division, Academy of Management Conference, 2023
+Winner, Best Paper with Practical Implications Award, MOC Division, Academy of Management, 2023

-Best Reviewer Award, OB Division of Academy of Management Conference, 2023
+Best Reviewer Award, OB Division, Academy of Management, 2023

 Recipient, Community to Community Seed Grant, Northeastern University, 2023

-Recipient, Honoring Our Professors' Excellence (HOPE) Award, UIC, 2022
+Recipient, Honoring Our Professors’ Excellence (HOPE) Award, University of Illinois Chicago, 2022

 Selected Publications